hdadvisors/chesterfield-market-analysis/docs/part-1a-2.md

 </tbody>
 </table>

-Finally, we subtract these costs from the monthly take home pay.
+We then subtract these costs from the total take home pay of each household to determine what is left to be spent on housing costs.

 <table class="table table-condensed table-hover table-striped" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:residual-summary)Residual income available for housing for family of four at 80 percent AMI</caption>